 "I think it's a lot of good intentions," says Rumpke spokeswoman Molly Yaeger.
 "People see plastic and think it can be recycled.
 They see metal and that can be recycled.
 It can be, just not in your curbside recycling container.
 There's speciality outlets you need to take that type of material back to."

 Here's an example of what Rumpke is doing.
-On Friday morning, Jake Love put some Fairfield residents on notice.
+One Friday morning in August, Jake Love put some Fairfield residents on notice.

 Rumpke sorted through more than a ton of recycling in Fairfield and found certain items that continually end up in containers but shouldn't.
 They include plastic bags, clothing, batteries, flammables, scrap metal, pots and pans, and tanglers like cords, hoses and chains.